0use-TE/0use-TE.github.io/README.md

 ### Introduction
-Hi£¬I am Ouse.Welcom here!
+Hiï¼ŒI am Ouse.Welcom here!
 This is a repository that host my website,you can visit https://0use.net for more infomations.
 ### Technology
 1. Blazor WebAssembly
 1. Github Pages